PrismaticPolygon/Distributed-Systems-Coursework/README.md

 activate the virtual environment and return the CLI to the base directory, from which Python commands can be run using `python -m frontend`, for example.

+Each replica updates its value only in memory, but all initialise their database from the same file, `database/ratings.sqlite`.
+As a result, changes between sessions are not saved, but this ensures that the gossip architecture provably works.

 By default, each FE sends requests to 2 separate RMs.
 The system is therefore tolerant of 1 failure.
 In order to test this, a replica may be shut down mid-operation.
+This parameter is encoded as `FAULT_TOLERANCE` in `frontend.py`.